If you’re not sure which membership is right for you, compare the benefits they offer and decide which are most important to you.

 Credit cards to pair with your Walmart+ membership

 If saving on groceries is your priority, you can save even more shopping at Walmart with the Capital One Walmart Rewards® Mastercard®, which offers 5% cash back on Walmart.com purchases, including grocery pickup and delivery orders.
-The card also earns 2% cash back on in-store Walmart purchases and fuel stations, 2% cash back on restaurant and travel purchases, 2% cash back on the purchase of gift cards at Walmart (online, app, Walmart Pay or in stores) and 1% cash back on all other purchases.
+The card also earns 2% cash back on in-store Walmart purchases and fuel stations, 2% cash back on restaurant and travel purchases and 1% cash back on all other purchases.
 Additionally, for the first 12 months as a cardholder, you earn 5% cash back on in-store purchases using the card with Walmart Pay.

 If you travel frequently and appreciate premium travel perks, The Platinum Card® from American Express is another option to consider.
-The issuer has recently updated the card’s benefits, adding statement credits to cover the full cost of a Walmart+ monthly membership.
+Though it lacks any Walmart-specific benefits, numerous annual credits cover the full cost of a Walmart+ monthly membership.

 When you should choose Amazon Prime

-Like Walmart+, Amazon Prime offers free same-day grocery delivery, if you meet the minimum spend (which is also often around $35).
+Like Walmart+, Amazon Prime offers free same-day grocery delivery if you meet the minimum spend of $35.
 However, Prime also provides you with many other options for free and quick shipping on millions of items with no purchase minimum.

-You can get access to a large Prime Video catalog and enjoy movies and TV shows, including Prime originals, some of which have become quite popular.
-You can listen to music for free with Prime Music.
+The membership also provides access to a large Prime Video catalog, and you can enjoy movies and TV shows, including Prime originals, some of which have become quite popular.
+You can also listen to music for free with Prime Music.
 You can borrow books and magazines for your e-reader or app with Prime Reading and get a free new book download each month with Amazon First Reads.
-You can even try on some clothes on the site before buying them with Prime Wardrobe or use Personal Shopper to have a stylist pick outfits for you at $4.99 a month.
+You can even try on some clothes on the site before buying them or use Personal Shopper to have a stylist pick outfits for you at $4.99 per styling.

 Prime comes with so many features and deals, it can easily make your head spin.
 There are currently over 20 perks included with the membership, and Amazon never stops evolving.